 Understory community response –

 To understand how unburned, burned, and reburned plant communities vary, we utilized multiple multivariate approaches to measure the difference between communities.
 First, we used a Non-Metric Multidimensional Scaling (NMDS) ordination, which compresses multivariate data (e.g., plant species richness and cover measurements) into two axes of variation to visualize the differences between categorical groups (Shipley, 2021).
-We used the vegan package in R (Oksanen et al., 2020) to calculate both the NMDS ordination and the associated 95% confidence ellipsoids to visualize the uncertainty associated with the grouping estimate of our ordination.
-To understand the inherently multivariate nature of understory plant communities, we calculated a Bray-Curtis dissimilarity value for each plot (Beals, 1984), again using the vegan package in R. Bray-Curtis dissimilarity values represent the pairwise similarity of two points: values closer to one represent higher dissimilarity between the two points and values closer to zero represent lower dissimilarity between two points.
+We used the vegan package in R (Oksanen et al., 2020) to calculate the NMDS ordination.
+We used the 95% confidence ellipsoids associated with our ordination to visualize the uncertainty of our grouping estimate.
+To understand the inherently multivariate nature of understory plant communities, we calculated a Bray-Curtis dissimilarity value for each plot (Beals, 1984).
+Bray-Curtis dissimilarity values represent the pairwise similarity of two points: values closer to one represent higher dissimilarity between the two points and values closer to zero represent lower dissimilarity between two points.
 To capture variation within fire history, we calculated the pairwise dissimilarity of plots within the same fire history category.
-Finally, to compare the variation of within group dissimilarity, we used an analysis of variation (ANOVA) to determine if any of the groups were statistically different and associated post-hoc TukeyHSD test to understand the pairwise differences between groups (Bolker, 2008).
+Finally, to compare the variation of within group dissimilarity, we used an analysis of variation (ANOVA) to determine if any of the groups were statistically different and if so, used associated post-hoc TukeyHSD test to understand the pairwise differences between groups (Bolker, 2008).

 We quantified understory community diversity using the Simpson’s diversity index, which accounts for both the recorded plant species richness of a plot, as well as their evenness or distributions of cover within a plot.
 To analyze understory species richness and understory plant community diversity, we employed an ANOVA and post-hoc TukeyHSD framework similar to the analysis of plant community identity described above.
 To describe understory community composition across unburned, burned, and reburned communities, we constructed rank abundance curves for both the understory plant species, and for the functional groups present in the understory plant community.
-Finally, we calculated the species turnover rate between fire histories using the following equation from (K8 has this citation):
+Finally, we calculated the species turnover rate between fire histories using the following equation:

-TO = (disappeared + appeared) / (number of species community A + B)

-where TO refers to turnover rate, community A refers to the community prior to an additional disturbance (unburned, once-burned, twice-burned) and community B refers to the community following an additional disturbance (once-burned, twice-burned, thrice-burned respectively).
+TO= # of species disappeaed+# of species appearredTotal # of species in both communities

 Effects of abiotic filters on plant communities –

-To test our hypothesis that light availability, and soil organic layer depth are important abiotic filters to community assembly in postfire understory plant communities, we fit generalized linear regression models to estimate understory plant species richness and understory community diversity, as measured by Simpson’s diversity index, using the covariates for potential abiotic filters as explanatory variables.
+To test our hypothesis that light availability, and soil organic layer depth are important abiotic filters of boreal community assembly in postfire understory plant communities, we fit generalized linear regression models to estimate understory plant species richness and understory community diversity, as measured by Simpson’s diversity index, using the covariates for potential abiotic filters as explanatory variables.
 We used a Poisson error structure to model understory plant species richness due to the discrete nature of species richness data (Bolker, 2008), and a Gaussian error structure to model understory plant diversity because the assumptions of a normal distribution were not violated (Bolker, 2008).
 We include all environmental covariates (light availability and soil organic layer depth) in a global model to evaluate the potential partial effects of each covariate.
 We performed all data analysis in R version 4.2.1 (R Core Team, 2022).

 RESULTS

-Understory community response –
+How does understory plant community identity, plant species richness, plant community diversity, and plant community composition vary along a gradient of burn and reburn history?–